Course Page for Spring 2018 - Hendley, Kathryn

 Course Description for Spring 2018:

-Meets Legal Process graduation requirement.
 As we look around the world, law exists in every country.
 But law does not work in the same way in every country.
 In this course, we will be exploring how law differs as we move across geographic boundaries.
 Our exploration will include a number of different legal traditions.
-Not just our own common law system, but also civil law, Islamic law, Hindu law, and Far Eastern law.
-We will ask how the basic understandings of what can be expected from law varies depending on its historical legal tradition and whether globalization is having the effect of blurring these distinctions.
-We will investigate how courts are organized in a variety of countries, how constitutions work, and will look into how the role of lawyers differ as a result.
-We will consider the influence of globalization and ask whether countries are increasingly being pressured to change their laws and legal institutions in order to gain admittance to trade alliances and to attract investment.
+Not just our own common law system, but also civil law, Islamic law, and Far Eastern law.
+We will ask how societal expectations of law change depending on its historical legal tradition and whether globalization is having the effect of blurring these distinctions.
+We will explore the basic legal institutions – such as constitutions, courts, judges, juries, regulations, lawyers – in a variety of contexts.
+We will ask how the role of lawyers shifts depending on the institutional and cultural contexts.
+Our focus will be less on the details of the substantive law of any single country and more on the underlying institutional infrastructure.